Aldaviva/floorplan/README.md

 ## Run

-[`nodemon`](https://nodemon.io/) is used to check for changes in certain filetypes.
-The Node instance will auto-restart when changes are detected; therefore, you only need to run Node, and it will handle the rest!
+[`nodemon`](https://nodemon.io/) is used to check for changes in certain filetypes, and auto-restarts Node when changes are detected.
+If any gulp-based recompilation is necessary, you'll need to fully stop & restart Node.

     npm start